royrusso/probus/README.md

 #### Developer Notes:

 - This project makes use of [FastAPI](https://fastapi.tiangolo.com/) for the backend.
-- This project uses [react-bootstrap](https://react-bootstrap.github.io/) for the fronten components.
+- This project uses [react-bootstrap](https://react-bootstrap.github.io/) for the frontend components.